Difference Between Active and Passive Learning

 It gives the teacher more control over the classroom environment while also organizing and improving how the content is presented.

-Lectures, on the other hand, are often quite boring.
+Lectures, on the other hand, are quite boring.
 Students might lose interest in and enthusiasm for learning.
 Another common effect of passive learning is a lack of knowledge of the subject matter.

 There is little feedback and few opportunities to evaluate how much is being absorbed.